chialab/dna/docs/helpers.md

 <aside class="note">

-Use the `DOM.window` namespace instead of the global constructor to make sure to write Node compatible components.
+Use the `window` namespace instead of the global constructor to make sure to write Node compatible components.

 </aside>